jonge-democraten/website/docs/developer.md

 [Travis](https://travis-ci.org/jonge-democraten/website) is used to automatically install the environment and run tests on changes in the project.
 The file `.travis.yml` contains the Travis commands to install and test the project.

+<h3>Performance</h3>
+[Locust](https://github.com/locustio/locust) can be used for load testing.
+It simulates users and provides a web UI to monitor the test.
+Easy to install and configure.
+Read the locust documentation.

 -----
 ## Logging
 The Python logging module is used for logging.